anshikaa3/face-detection-web/README.md

-# 👁️ Face Detection Web App
+# 👁️ Face Detection + Recognition Web App

-A cloud-deployed Face Detection Web Application built using **Streamlit and OpenCV**.
+A cloud-deployed Face Detection and Face Recognition system built using **Streamlit + OpenCV (LBPH)**.

-This application allows users to upload an image and automatically detects human faces using a pre-trained Haar Cascade classifier.
+This application allows users to upload an image, detect faces, recognize trained individuals, and display recognition confidence — all directly in the browser.

 ---